DaveyJH/backgammon-back-end/README.md

 Some example user stories that will affect the design.
-Please consult the [GitHub project board](https://github.com/users/DaveyJH/projects/8/views/4) for a full list.
+Please consult the [GitHub project board](https://github.com/users/DaveyJH/projects/8/views/4) for a full list of user concerns written in the form of GitHub issues.

 Below is a non-exhaustive list of some of the user stories.
-These are the key user stories that must be achieved for an MVP to be considered complete:
+Some of these are key user stories that must be achieved for an MVP to be considered complete:

 #### First Time User